The Winter's Tale (EP)

 The Winter's Tale is a special Christmas album and also the sixth EP of the South Korean boy group BTOB.
 They pre-released the single "You Can Cry" on December 3, 2014 and released the title track "The Winter's Tale" after.
-The title track is written by members Jung Il-hoon and Im Hyunsik.
+The title track is written by members Jung Il-hoon and Im Hyun-sik.

 The song "Drink!" was banned at MBC because it contained suggestive lyrics for excessive drinking.

 Track list

 ※ Track in bold is the title track in the album.